All theater courses require attendance at specified productions.

 THR 180 Introduction to Theater Arts 3 SH

 Designed for non-majors, an exploration of the way theatre both shapes and reflects society, with a critical examination of the various arts and skills involved.
 Study will include the various artists and technicians participating in the collaborative process of making theatre.
 Emphasis is on the creative function of the contemporary audience and how individuals of diverse eras and cultures have related to theatrical performance.
 Every semester.
-General Education: Humanities/Fine Arts.
+Competency: Creative Process.

 THR 181 Acting I: Character Study 3 SH

 The foundations for playing a character will be explored through theatre games, improvisation and scene study.
 The course will explore the Stanislavski Method for actors.
 Emphasis will be on script analysis, performance and discussion within a studio setting.
 Students are required to participate in all course-related activities.
 Every fall semester.
-General Education: Humanities/Fine Arts Studio.
+Competency: Creative Process.